ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

 Add functionality to get the users actual location.
 Beware that significant changes to `CLLocation` were made with iOS 8, so resources older than September 2014 might be incorrect.

-<a href='https://learn.co/lessons/locationTrivia-DataStoreRelationships' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/locationTrivia-DataStoreRelationships' title='Location Trivia - Data Store Relationships'>Location Trivia - Data Store Relationships</a> on Learn.co and start learning to code for free.</p>